Ashhar-Azim/Ashhar_Portfolio/README.md

 - 👀 I’m interested in Cyber-security and Web Development
-- 🌱 I’m currently learning React.js Node.js
+- 🌱 I’m currently learning Linux and Assembly
 - 📫 How to reach me?
 Dženan#9207 on Discord

 <!---